This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 Let me show you how to use your Sony a6000

-Firstly, learn how to set up your Sony a6000 and familiarise yourself with one of the most powerful cameras available today.
+Firstly, learn how to set up your Sony a6000 to suit your photography style.
+Familiarise yourself with one of the most powerful cameras available today.

 With these photography tips we will take you though the basics so you can find the settings you want.
 Learn these easy steps to get the shots you want.